Shamus (film)

 Shamus is a 1973 American comedy thriller film directed by Buzz Kulik, and starring Burt Reynolds and Dyan Cannon.
-The word "shamus" means "detective" in American slang.
+The word "shamus" means "detective" in American slang, although it is an uncommon definition in contemporary American parlance.

 Plot

 A man named Victor Papas is attacked by two men at his home and burned to death with a flamethrower, along with his girlfriend.
 Shamus McCoy, a private detective in Brooklyn, New York, receives a request from E.J.
 Hume, a wealthy man who runs many companies, to find the diamonds that were stolen from Papas as well as about the murderers.
 Hume says that Papas stole several million dollar worth of diamonds from Hume just before he was killed.
 McCoy wonders why he was selected to do the job, but is attracted by the high fee and accepts the proposal.
 McCoy uses his friend Springy, an informant, and a drug dealer he knows to investigate Papas' background, and finds out that he and his girlfriend worked for a company called River Edge Export.

 According to Springy's information, the president of River Edge Export is Felix Montaigne, a famous former football player.
 After retiring from football, he was hired as an executive at River Edge Export, and apparently raised a large amount of money from somewhere, and a year later he bought the company and became the president.
 It is also revealed that Papas had connections with Bolton, a bouncer at a bar called “Health Club”.
 Shamus waits for the bar to close and ambushes Bolton, and beats him up and extracts information from him, and he is told that Felix killed Papas.

 The next morning, McCoy visits Felix Montaigne's luxurious apartment, where Alexis, the woman he met the night before at the Health Club, appears.
 She is Felix's elder sister.
 Felix, who is at home, admits that Papas and his girlfriend worked for his company, but says he does not know about their criminal activities.
 When asked about the source of the funds to buy the company, he hints at the existence of a partner, but does not reveal who it is.